 Here’s what a decade of forensic investigation really taught me: Your instincts are usually right.
 If you can’t easily trace the origins of some “miracle” pills or are given the run-around by a supplement sales rep when you ask complex questions about ingredients or packaging, your gut will tell you what’s up.
 Go with your gut.

 Times are tough in America.
-But I urge you not to save dollars buy buying deeply discounted supplements on Amazon, or other discount third party websites, without doing some serious research.
+But I urge you not to save dollars by buying deeply discounted supplements on Amazon, or other discount third party websites, without doing some serious research.
 Risking the health of your family and children is not worth it.
-Instead, buy high quality supplements, eat nutritious food, and get some exercise.
+Instead, buy high-quality supplements, eat nutritious food, and get some exercise.
 That’s the only real way to beat the criminals and achieve life-long health.

 About the Author

 Gary Collins, MS, is a former Special Agent for the U.S. State Department, U.S. Department of Health and Human Services and U.S. Food and Drug Administration.

 He is also an author, college professor, health consultant and practitioner.
 Mr. Collins is considered one of the premier health experts in the country due to his unique and unmatched background in the industry.